-The in-place upgrade provides a simple, automated process that leverages the Windows setup process to upgrade from an earlier version of Windows automatically.
+The in-place upgrade provides a simple, automated process that leverages the Windows setup process to automatically upgrade from an earlier version of Windows.
+This process automatically migrates existing data, settings, drivers, and applications.

 Microsoft has built-in extremely robust fallback options.
-If something goes wrong, the In-place Upgrade can easily revert the Windows Update to the previous version by going back to an earlier build.
+If something goes wrong, the In-place Upgrade can easily revert the Windows Update to the previous version by returning to an earlier build.
+The Process can be automated and handled remotely with deployment tools.

 Prerequisites – Windows 10 1909 Upgrade